 Small nonprofit businesses may struggle to find time to even look for a provider, much less handle tasks associated with a retirement plan.
-Often, this means defaulting to one of the larger 403(b) providers, who we’ve laid out in the chart below:
+Often, this means defaulting to one of the larger 403(b) providers, who we’ve laid out for comparison in the chart below:

 Who are the largest 403(b) providers?